-- spread of disease and panic among the group.
-This may be best accomplished by issuing a press release in high profile situations. - iii.
+- iii.
 Before a disease outbreak, outline a communication plan to notify staff, trainers, owners, public and vendors of an incident.
 Consider incorporating several communication modalities to ensure rapid, unified messaging to a large audience.
 Contact information for other individuals who may be able to assist during an infectious disease outbreak should be organized and readily available.
 Create a complete emergency contact list and provide it to all staff at the beginning of the disease event.
 Consider having a public relations specialist develop a communication plan and have their contact information readily available for provision of messaging at the appropriate level and preparation of timely updates. - iv.
-Biosecurity instructions for caretakers should be provided in English and Spanish. https://aaep.org/sites/default/files/Documents/Instructions%20to%20grooms.pdf - Please see this article from the AAEP Proceedings on management of infectious disease outbreaks for more information.
+Biosecurity instructions for caretakers should be provided in English and Spanish.https://aaep.org/sites/default/files/Documents/Instructions%20to%20grooms.pdf - v.
+Please see this article from the AAEP Proceedings on management of infectious disease outbreaks for more information.